Apple's Face ID Will Come to iPads, But Not Soon - The Mac Observer

 The iPad, on the other hand, is often a multiple-user device, both in the home and the enterprise.
 Under those conditions, multiple fingerprints from multiple users is common.
 And so, at some point, it’ll be necessary for iOS to recognize the faces of multiple users.
 Of course, one can always disable Face ID and have multiple people use a shared passcode, but that’s not going to go over well. (“Whose iPad is that?
 What the heck is the passcode for that one?”)

 Secondly, the iPhone X is small and typically held perpendicular to the line of sight.
 It seems to me that iPads, large as they are, are often held at an angle to the line of sight.
 And rotated.
 That may require some future tuning of the Face ID sensor system based on how people handle iPads.
-I could be wrong.
+For example, today Face ID only works on the iPhone X in portrait mode.

 Thirdly, the Face ID sensor mechanism hardware is fully allocated to iPhone X production.
 One analyst told me that he didn’t expect iPhone X supply to meet demand until January, 2018.
 It could be later.
 And so Apple has to make a decision when to allocate some of that sensor hardware to iPad Pros.
 The last iPad Pros were updated in June of 2017, so it may well be June of 2018 until Face ID shows up on the iPad Pros.